shubhomoydas/ad_examples/README.md

 ==============================
 This codebase replaces the older 'pyaad' project (https://github.com/shubhomoydas/pyaad).
 It implements an algorithm (AAD) to actively explore anomalies.

+**Motivation and intuition**:

+Our motivation for exploring active anomaly detection with ensembles is presented in [Motivations.md](Motivations.md#motivation-for-ensemble-based-active-anomaly-discovery).

+**Approach**:

-The motivations for exploring active anomaly detection with ensembles are presented [here](Motivations.md).
-The intuitions are explained in (Das, S., Islam, R., et al. 2018).
+The approach are explained in [(Das, S., Islam, R., et al. 2018)](https://arxiv.org/pdf/1809.06477.pdf) in detail.

+**Demonstration of the basic idea**:

-**Assuming that the ensemble scores have already been computed**, the demo code [percept.py](https://github.com/shubhomoydas/ad_examples/blob/master/python/percept/percept.py) implements AAD in a much more simplified manner.
+*Assuming that the ensemble scores have already been computed*, the demo code [percept.py](https://github.com/shubhomoydas/ad_examples/blob/master/python/percept/percept.py) implements AAD in a much more simplified manner.

 To run [percept.py](https://github.com/shubhomoydas/ad_examples/blob/master/python/percept/percept.py):